-Showing off the name and brand within this packaging was particularly important as the company have a prominent influence in the industry, having been established since 1885.
-The company has a rich history, having begun when Mr. Thomas Fenwick began making soft drinks at a small plant on Roker Avenue, in Sunderland.
-Mr. Thomas was supplying to local shops and pubs during this time, using a similar sales model to Coca Cola and Pepsi Cola in the USA.
+Showing off the name and brand within this packaging was particularly important as the company has a prominent influence in the industry, having been established since 1885.
+The company has a rich history, having begun when Mr Thomas Fenwick began making soft drinks at a small plant on Roker Avenue, in Sunderland.
+Mr Thomas was supplying to local shops and pubs during this time, using a similar sales model to Coca-Cola and Pepsi Cola in the USA.

 Most drinks sold at the time were well-known family favourites, such as lemonades, Ginger Ale & Soda Water.
 The North East in particular also had a penchant for Sarsaparilla and Dandelion & Burdock, which Fenwick saw as an opportunity, making their own products which became incredibly popular.

-Back in the 1880’s there were no automatic filling machines, but as time and technology progressed, by 1900 the ‘Codd’ bottle was introduced, which used a marble in the bottle neck, leading the bottle pressure to force a seal.
-As the business was doing well, Fenwick’s moved to an old bakery premises within the grounds of the family home, an old Victorian ‘Villa’ in 1910.
+Back in the 1880s, there were no automatic filling machines, but as time and technology progressed, by 1900 the ‘Codd’ bottle was introduced, which used a marble in the bottleneck, leading the bottle pressure to force a seal.
+As the business was doing well, Fenwick moved to an old bakery premises within the grounds of the family home, an old Victorian ‘Villa’ in 1910.
 This later became the inspiration for the company trading name Villa Drinks.

 In this digital age, communicating via email has become the norm.
 Businesses regularly send direct mail to market their services which can at times be added to the bottom of a long list of unopened emails.
 However, print is also a very popular medium for creating marketing materials and holds many benefits over email, making it easy to see why this long-established marketing tool is more than capable of keeping up with the times.